monstermuffin/mergerfs-cache-mover/README.md

 ## Changelog
 See the full changelog [here](./CHANGELOG.md).

+## Contributing
+If you would like to contribute to the project, please raise an issue or PR.
+If you have any questions, feedback,suggestions or issues, please raise an issue.

 ## Fin.
 Cheers, if you have any issues please do not hesitate to raise an issue.